-Program Activities for FY 2020 - 2022: Describe any actions that will be taken to implement full participation in PRISM.
+Program Activities for FY 2023 - 2025: Describe any activities that will be taken to implement, maintain or improve your PRISM and/or ITD programs.

-The Rhode Island Registry of Motor Vehicles is responsible for PRISM and ITD implementation.
+The Rhode Island Registry of Motor Vehicles is responsible for ITD implementation.
 The RISP CEU supports their efforts by making MCSAP funding available for O&M of deployed projects.

-Performance Measurements and Monitoring: Describe all performance measures that will be used and include how the State will conduct ongoing monitoring of progress in addition to quarterly SF-PPR reporting.
+Performance Measurements and Monitoring: Describe all performance measures that will be used and include how the State will conduct ongoing monitoring of progress (e.g., including quarterly SF-PPR reporting).

-Page 26 of 58 last updated on: 9/9/2022 8:37:40 AM The RISP CEU reviews quarterly updates from the RMV to determine they are continuing to meet compliance standards.
+The RISP CEU reviews quarterly updates from the RMV to determine they are continuing to meet compliance standards.